Hyouge Mono: Anime

 The manga was adapted into an anime television series directed by Kōichi Mashimo and animated by Bee Train.
 It aired for 39 episodes on the NHK's Broadcast Satellite (BS) channels from April 7, 2011, to January 26, 2012.

 The first opening theme of the anime is "Bowl Man" by Cro-Magnon featuring Yoshi Ikuzō, and the ending theme is "KIZUNA" by Yuki Saito.
 In April 2011, Cro-Magnon band member Tsuyoshi Kosuga was arrested on suspicion of violating Japan's Cannabis Control Law.
 As a result, the NHK changed the opening theme to "Naghol Jumping" by Quasimode for episodes five through ten.
 Starting with episode 11, the opening was changed to "Ebi Sukui" by Taku Takahashi of m-flo.

 In June 2011, for unstated reasons, series creator Yoshihiro Yamada and the editors of Weekly Morning quit consulting for the anime series, and Yamada had his credit changed from the author of the "original story" to the author of the "original concept".

-Episode list
+Episodes

 Reception

 Hyouge Mono won an Excellence Prize for manga at the 13th Japan Media Arts Festival in 2009.
 It also won the Grand Prize at the 14th Tezuka Osamu Cultural Prizes in 2010.